 You can contact the staff member you have been dealing with and raise your concerns directly with them.
 We suggest trying this first as it will give the member of staff a chance to discuss the matter with you and to see if the issue can be resolved informally.

 If you do not wish to raise your concerns informally, or feel it would not be appropriate to use the informal process, you can make a formal complaint.

 You will need to make your complaint in writing (there is no required form you need to complete and send it to:

 PO Box 72252

 Or alternatively you can email: email@example.com .

-If you send your complaint by email please ensure the subject header is titled Private FAO Head of Office
+If you send your complaint by email please ensure the subject header is titled Private FAO Chief of Staff

 Your complaint will never be handled by the member of staff you are complaining about.
-Your complaint will be dealt with by a senior member of staff; this will usually be the Head of Office or the Head of Investigations – depending on who your complaint is about.
+Your complaint will be dealt with by a senior member of staff; this will usually be the Chief of Staff, Chief of Operations or the Head of Investigations – depending on who your complaint is about.